cornjacket/go_blueprints_chat/README.md

 p.39 take away - using web sockets allows communication with the client without messy polling.
 Research this.

 p.48 /login page that gives various authentication paths.
 Dynamic path functionality that is stubbed, /auth/login/provider.

+p.54 w.Header.Set looks like a typo.
+It should be w.Header().Set

+p.58 added authentication using google. facebook and github are non-functional paths.